Rerun stale migration in Rails

 table.

-Forgetting to reverse the migration so that it doesn’t mess up your local DB state,
+You go to another branch and continue your work.
+But you’ve forget to reverse the migration so that it doesn’t mess up your local DB state.

 Later, the PR gets this table renamed to user_settings